Do I need a visa to travel to Africa?

 What is internet access like in Africa?

 While internet access in Africa is definitely on the rise and quickly expanding, the penetration throughout the continent, especially in Sub-Saharan Africa, is relatively low.
-Since our tours tend to be in the more isolated areas of the African countries, you shouldn't count on internet access.
+Since our tours tend to be in the more isolated areas of the African countries, in general terms, you shouldn't count on internet access.

 Can I use my cell phone while in Africa?

-You will likely be out of range of any cell towers for the majority of your expedition in Africa, but in the bigger cities, the best option if you need to use your phone is purchasing a local SIM chip for your smart phone, which will work with the local towers.
+You will likely be out of range of any cell towers for much of your expedition in Africa, but in cities, the best option if you need to use your phone is purchasing a local SIM chip for your smart phone, which will work with the local towers.

 Do I need power adapters?